Left and Center: Kirsten circa, 1997

 Height and Weight: 4’2″ and 55 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Kirsten has a discoloration on her neck and a mole on the bridge of her nose near her left eye, her two upper front teeth are permanent and she had pierced ears, Kirsten stuttered when she spoke at the time of her disappearance and she is known to be left handed, her nickname is “Kurdle Burdle”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Kirsten has a discoloration on her neck and a mole on the bridge of her nose near her left eye, her two upper front teeth are permanent and she had pierced ears, Kirsten stuttered when she spoke at the time of her disappearance and she is known to be left handed, her nickname is “Kurdle Burdle”

 Clothing/Jewelry Description: An adult sized white t-shirt with the printed phrase of “Bud Bowl” on the front